jasonrig/address-net/README.md

 data is produced, searching databases such as GNAF for geocoding information is much easier!

+You can test the capabilities of AddressNet with an interactive demo: [https://address-app.infocruncher.com](https://address-app.infocruncher.com/)

 ## Installation
 Get the latest code by installing directly from git using
 ```